I Got The Boyfriend Bob & It's Not For The Fainthearted

 Advertisement

 So how do you style a cut like the boyfriend bob?
-My hair is naturally very wavy so wearing it natural isn't really an option unless I want it around my ears.
+My hair is naturally very wavy so wearing it naturally isn't really an option unless I want it around my ears.
 This requires heat but very little product.
-After washing and conditioning my hair, I simply rake through a 20p-sized squeeze of Chāmpo Leave-In Perfecting Cream, £28, and blow-dry.
+After washing and conditioning my hair, I simply rake through a coin-sized squeeze of Chāmpo Leave-In Perfecting Cream, $41, and blow-dry.
 I use the same cream to smooth down any flyaways when dry.
-In salon, Jordan used Kérastase Resistance Ciment Thermique Resurfacing Reinforcing Milk, £27.50, in my hair when damp and then Hershesons Almost Everything Cream, £12, when dry.
+In salon, Jordan used Kérastase Resistance Ciment Thermique Resurfacing Reinforcing Milk, $52, in my hair when damp.

 The great thing about this cut is that because it's so blunt, growing it out is seamless and easy.
 In a couple of months, it'll reach my chin and though it won't be as boyish, it'll still retain that cool '90s quality (or as Jordan put it, a Kurt Cobain feel).
 I'm so ready.